safir72347/Smart_India_Hackathon_2019/README.md

 # Smart_India_Hackathon_2019
+* A Knowledge Sharing Platform for Ministry of Labour and Employment
-Submission for Smart India Hackathon 2019 (Sathyabama University)
+* Submission for Smart India Hackathon 2019 (Sathyabama University)